 Note: With FunnelKit Automations, you can add product recommendations with other feeds as well, such as related products, best-selling products, the latest products, etc.

-Again, depending on the customer's location, you can show different shipping policies to different ones to make the email seem more clear and more concise.
+Again, depending on the customer's location, you can show different shipping policies to different ones to make the email seem clearer and more concise.

 For this, add a shipping address to your email with two text blocks: one for local and one for international users.

-Now, for the local, apply a condition so it is only visible when the customer's shipping address is home country.
+Now, for the local, apply a condition so it is only visible when the customer's shipping address is in the home country.
 In our case, we are setting it to the USA.

 For this, click on Add condition, then choose order ⇒ order shipping country, then choose the value of your local country.

-Again, for the international one, you can set the condition that the shipping country matches none of “Your choice of the country”.
+Again, for the international one, you can set the condition that the shipping country matches none of the options in “Your choice of the country”.
 This way, customers with any international shipping address will see the shipping policies for international users.

-Another great example of conditional content is offering discounts under different conditions.
+Another great example of conditional content is offering discounts based on specific conditions.
 This way, you can offer discounts to only the high-value customers with high order values.

 This way, you can ensure that offering discounts will bring in more high-value orders.